Xoshbin/asyar-launcher/docs/ARCHITECTURE.md

 - **Convention:** The component must be exported as `DefaultView` to correctly match routing identifiers.

 ### Tier 2 — Installed Extensions
-- **Location:** Reside dynamically on the OS specific Application Data directory (e.g., `~/Library/Application Support/org.asyar.app/extensions/` on macOS).
+- **Location:** Reside dynamically on the OS-specific application data directory (macOS: `~/Library/Application Support/org.asyar.app/extensions/`, Windows: `%APPDATA%/org.asyar.app/extensions/`, Linux: `~/.local/share/org.asyar.app/extensions/`).
 - **Loading Strategy:** Manifest-only.
 When the Host application starts, `ExtensionLoaderService` parses their `manifest.json` files and extracts the commands, but explicitly sets `module: null`. **The host application never evaluates or imports a Tier 2 extension's JavaScript directly in the main window.**
 - **Context:** Flagged as `isBuiltIn: false`.
 They execute entirely within an isolated `<iframe>` sandbox.
 - **Deferred Execution:** The code environment for a Tier 2 extension only boots when a user executes a specific command mapped to that extension, causing the Host to construct and mount the sandbox `<ExtensionIframe>`.